IraklisBek/Hadoop-MR/README.md

   - exercise1.StopWords.java and exercise2a.StopWordsPerformance should have standard arguments /input /stopwords /topK
   - exercise2b.InvertedIndex.java should run WITHOUT a combiner and have standard arguments /input /inverted_index
   - exercise3.InvertedIndexExtention should run WITH a combiner (-combiner true) and have standard arguments /input /inverted_index_extention

+   # Performance

+   Performance experiments can be found on the Report.pdf